Iterated logarithm: Analysis of algorithms

-The iterated logarithm grows at an extremely slow rate, much slower than the logarithm itself.
+The iterated logarithm grows at an extremely slow rate, much slower than the logarithm itself, or repeats of it.
+This is because the tetration grows much faster than iterated exponential:

+the inverse grows much slower: $\log_b^* x \ll \log_b^n x$.

 For all values of n relevant to counting the running times of algorithms implemented in practice (i.e., n ≤ 265536, which is far more than the estimated number of atoms in the known universe), the iterated logarithm with base 2 has a value no more than 5.

 Higher bases give smaller iterated logarithms.
-Indeed, the only function commonly used in complexity theory that grows more slowly is the inverse Ackermann function.

 Other applications

 The iterated logarithm is closely related to the generalized logarithm function used in symmetric level-index arithmetic.
 The additive persistence of a number, the number of times someone must replace the number by the sum of its digits before reaching its digital root, is $O(\log^* n)$.